tully-t/Xeno/Conky/README.md

 ![screenshot of left Xeno Plasma Panel config](screenshots/screenshot-panel-left.png)

 ![screenshot of right Xeno Plasma Panel config](screenshots/screenshot-panel-right.png)

-### Start Conky on boot (KDE)
-First, modify the supplied `conky.desktop` file: open it with a text editor, and on the "Exec" and "Path" lines, replace "username" with your actual username.
-Autostart .desktop files also require absolute paths to function.

-Place the supplied `conky.desktop` file in ~/.config/autostart manually, or use the wizard in System Settings -> Autostart to add a start-up application and browse for `start_conky.sh`.
-Include the same options in the .desktop file that System Settings generates as are in the supplied `conky.desktop` file.

-The supplied `conky.desktop` file executes the supplied `start_conky.sh`, which uses the `sleep` command to wait 3 seconds before executing the `conky -c ~/.conky/conky-xeno.conf --daemonize '>>' /dev/null '2>&1'` command.
-This gives KDE more than enough time to boot properly before launching Conky.

-Note: Autostart .desktop files require absolute paths to function.
-Open `conky.desktop` with a text editor, and on the "Exec" and "Path" lines, replace "username" with your actual username.

 ### Keep Conky below other windows/panels (KDE)